jchultarsky101/uamcli/README.md

 {"id":"65a7d8646e7591cfd372ee51","version":"1"}
 ````

+**_:point_right: NOTE:_**
+When using multiple *--data* arguments, we will upload multiple files under the one asset we create with name given.
+It will not create separate assets for each file.

 The output of the commands is usually JSON.
-The UAMCLI is designed to be used together with other tools and perhaps your own custom scripts.
+UAMCLI is designed to be used together with other tools and perhaps your own custom scripts.
 The output from UAMCLI is meant to be
 used as the input to another program.

-Using the above, you can easily develop a script to execute bulk data uploads.
-For example, using BASH, you can write the following to upload each file in a directory as a separate asset and automatically publish it.
+You can easily develop a script to execute bulk data uploads.
+For example, using BASH, you can write the following script to upload each file in a directory as a separate asset and automatically publish it.
 Do not forget to make your script executable on your platform.

 ````bash
 #!/bin/bash